HenrikSamuelsson/STM32F4-LwIP-TCP-IP/Notes/abbreviations.md

 **IP**
 Internet Protocol
 Important commonly used protocol for Internet communication.
 Provides functionality for routing and relaying of datagrams across network boundaries.
 This protocol is supported by LwIP.

+**LLMNR**
+Link Local Multicast Name Resolution
+A protocol for name resolution.
+This protocol is supported by FreeRTOS+TCP.

 **LwIP**
 Lightweight IP